Who can take an Intercalated Degree?

 The degrees are based on a unit system, where you select courses from a list of options.
 All students must complete 120 units, although the timing and content of the units will depend on which degree you choose.
 All courses run over a 30 week period at least with respect to funding.

 The Experimental Pathology, Biomedical Engineering and Oral Biology courses consist of 60 taught units (lectures, seminars etc.) and a 60 unit project.
 The Global and Public Health course consists of 90 taught units and a 30 unit project.
-Molecular Therapeutics, Molecular Medicine, Infection disease and Epidemiology, Medical education and Neuroscience and Sports & Exercise Medicine consist of 75 taught units and 45 units of project work.
+Clinical & Molecular Pharmacology, Infectious disease and Epidemiology, Medical education and Neuroscience and Sports & Exercise Medicine consist of 75 taught units and 45 units of project work.
 Pre-Hospital Medicine consists of 60 taught units, 30 clinical units and a 30 unit research project.

 For several of the degrees there are course units designed to familiarise students with relevant basic scientific concepts.
 These, which are designated as "core units", take place in the autumn term and all students must complete them and pass the assessment.

 Each taught course unit involves the same amount of contact time, but the allocation of this time between lectures, self-directed learning, seminars and practical work will vary from course to course.

 You are considering studying for an Intercalated Degree because you want to learn more about particular areas of biomedical science, so it will be sensible to select courses that will fire your enthusiasm.

 This may be taken in two ways.
 First it is sensible to select a series of courses that address a particular area of biomedical science.
 Secondly, while some students may select courses with a very close clinical association, others may wish to take the opportunity of focusing on an area of pure research, which nevertheless, has considerable medical relevance.